-After most anaesthetics you will be cared for in a recovery room.
-This is close to the operating theatre.
-Your surgeon or anaesthetist can quickly be told about any change in your condition.
+After most anaesthetics, you will be cared for in a recovery room close to the operating theatre.
+Surgeons and anaesthetists are close by if there is any change in your condition.

-Staff in the recovery room will either be nurses or ODPs.
+Staff in the recovery room will include nurses and ODPs.
 They are trained to deal with critical situations that can happen after surgery, such as bleeding or low blood pressure.
 They will also treat any pain or sickness that you have.
 Most people receive extra oxygen in the recovery room, through a face mask or through little tubes that sit under the nostrils.

-If you gave dentures, hearing aids or glasses to staff, they will be returned to you.
+If you gave dentures, hearing aids or glasses to staff, they will usually be returned to the ward for safe keeping.

 You will be taken back to the ward when the recovery room staff are satisfied that you are safely recovering normally.
-You can eat or drink according to the instructions of the surgeon.
+You can eat or drink according to the instructions of the surgeon and/or anaesthetist.